JefferyChiang/Learning/README.md

 # Learning
 Here is a repo for my Learning Notes.
-1. PythonTricks -> Python Tricks: A Buffet of Awesome Python Features - Dan Bader
+1. PythonTricks.ipynb -> Python Tricks: A Buffet of Awesome Python Features - Dan Bader